the-expanse/SideQuestWiki/Beat-On's-current-position.md

 [Beat On Support Ending, Here Is Why](https://www.reddit.com/r/OculusQuest/comments/dddjb9/beaton_support_ending_illicit_mods_are_now/)

-Just click the blue link, and have a wonderful Day-fternoo-night.
+Just click the blue link, and have a wonderful Dayfternoonight.